 c) Other Language subjects at Grade E or above.

 The Bachelor of Music (Hons) in Creative Industries Programme will offer professional training in scoring and popular music performance for film, television, video games, and other visual media.
-The Programme will provide a new articulation path for students with two options in Scoring for Screen and Popular Music Performance and Song-writing.
+The Programme will provide a new articulation path for students with two options in Scoring for Film, Television and Video Game and Popular Music Performance and Song-writing.
 Students will study and develop skills in scoring for film and television, video games and visual media, popular music performance, song-writing, and music technologies for media production.